maohee-dev/e8-terminal/README.md

 The story is designed to be discovered organically.
 There is no single "win" condition.
 The goal is the exploration itself.

 3. Main Features
-The terminal is built around several key features:

 Virtual File System: The terminal has a complete, explorable file system with directories and files.
 Reading these files is the primary way to uncover the lore.

 Interactive Entities: The system is home to several simulated AIs (like the Architect, ψ-nodes, and the Foldkeeper) that you can interact with using specific commands.